 Top 5 reasons to be a mentor

-Being part of the New Student Peer Mentorship program as a mentor is a great way to make a difference for a new student.
-The primary goal of our program is to assist a new student transition into a new chapter of his or her life as a University of Manitoba student, but there are also several ways that mentors benefit from the program.
+Being part of the New Student Peer Mentor Program as a mentor is a great way to make a difference for a new student.
+The primary goal of our program is to assist a new student transition into a new chapter of their life as a University of Manitoba student, but there are also several ways that mentors benefit from the program.

 - “Being able to make a new friend” – Camila Bentes Rodrigues Da Costa, returning mentor

 Our focus on community has several dimensions.
 First, we match a new student with an upper years student within the same faculty (or a faculty that the mentee aspires to enter) with similar interests and a similar availability.
-Second, we run our program side by side with the Neechiwaken Indigenous Mentorship Program and the International Student Mentorship Program so that when we run social events, students from all three programs can come together and connect!
+Second, we run our program side by side with the Neechiwaken Indigenous Peer Mentor Program and the International Centre’s Welcome Mentors program so that when we run social events, students from all three programs can come together and connect!
 Making new friends at university is a great way to reduce academic stress.

 - “The people, events, and food makes this one program that should not be passed up!” – Kapilan Panchendrabose, returning mentor

 It’s true!
-There are fun times to be had.
-Our first event this year takes place on September 14.
-We’ve booked Degrees Restaurant where participants will have a chance to meet and have dinner before we head out for some games.
-We have trivia, board games, video games, and a bunch of outdoor options.
-Throughout the rest of the term, you’ll also be invited to an intercultural potluck and a movie night.
+There are fun times to be had, especially at our welcome event where you have a chance to meet others, have dinner and play some games.
+Throughout the rest of the term, you’ll also be invited to an intercultural potluck, movie night and more.

 There is so much opportunity for our mentors to learn from the new student they are matched with.
 Our program caters to all new students; a mentee may be a new student coming from high school, a graduate student in Canada for the first time, or a parent coming to university with 20 years of work experience.
 We work very hard to match mentors with the perfect fit to ensure that they get just as much out of the experience as a new student would.